South Carolina Botanical Garden

-Kathy was born in Cincinnati, Ohio, but was raised in Europe.
-She lived in Germany, France, Italy, Belgium, and England.
-She graduated from Cincinnati Technical College with an Associate’s Degree in Business/Ornamental Horticulture.
+Kathy was born in Cincinnati, Ohio, but was raised in Europe (Germany, France, Italy, Belgium, and England).
+She graduated from Cincinnati Technical College with an Associate's Degree in Business/Ornamental Horticulture.
 Her passion for gardening came from her mother and grandfather.
-Kathy has a son who will graduate from Clemson with a degree in Computer Science, a niece/inherited daughter who is attending Warren Wilson University in Asheville, and an amazing husband.
+Kathy has a son in Charleston who is a Clemson grad, a niece/inherited daughter in Oregon, and an amazing husband.
+Kathy moved to South Carolina in 1988, and was the Horticulturist for Keowee Key for 10 years.
+She began working as a Landscape Manager at SCBG in 2008, and was responsible for maintaining and installing landscaped areas within the Garden, as well as student hiring, coordinating, and payroll.
+She now is responsible for supervising and coordinating our entire Horticultural and Maintenance staff, as well as coordinating our volunteer and internship programs.

 Natural Heritage Garden Manager